dfinity/portal/docs/tutorials/hackathon-prep-guide/2-deploying-first-fullstack-dapp.md

 ### Frontend canisters

-A frontend canister hosts the portion of an application that is used to interact with the application's functions using a user interface.
-Frontend canisters contain the files and assets used to create the frontend interface used by end-users.
+A frontend canister hosts the portion of an application that is used to interact with the application's functions through a user interface.
+Frontend canisters contain the files and assets used to create the interface used by end-users.
 These assets typically contain things such as CSS, HTML, JavaScript, or React elements.
 Since the frontend canister contains assets, it is can also be referred to as the asset canister.
 In this project, the frontend canister's code is located at `src/App.tsx`, `src/App.css`, and `src/index.html`, and uses TypeScript source code.
 You will explore the frontend canister further in a future module, [4: Exploring the frontend](4-exploring-the-frontend.md).

 ### Identities and principals

 Before continuing, it is important to learn about the several different types of identities and authentication methods that you'll encounter while developing on ICP.

-- **Developer identity**: an identity created using dfx, which contains a private/public key pair, and has a principal data type derived from the public key.
+- **Developer identity**: An identity created using dfx, which contains a private/public key pair, and has a principal data type derived from the public key.
 It can be compared to a Bitcoin or Ethereum wallet address.

-- **Principals**: a generic identifier that can be used for users, canisters, and potentially other future concepts.
+- **Principals**: A generic identifier that can be used for users, canisters, and potentially other future concepts.

-- **Principal identifiers**: a principal associated with a user principal ID.
+- **Principal identifiers**: A principal associated with a user principal ID.
 Principal identifiers are related to account identifiers, but use a different format.
 Each principal identity can control multiple accounts in the ICP (and other) ledgers.

-- **Account identifier**: the identifier associated with your ICP ledger account, as specified in the ledger specification.
+- **Account identifier**: The identifier associated with your ICP ledger account, as specified in the ledger specification.

-- **Wallets**: used to store forms of currency or other assets, such as cycles, ICP, or NFTs.
+- **Wallets**: Wallets are used to store forms of currency or other assets, such as cycles, ICP, or NFTs.
 Developers primarily use a cycles wallet to send cycles to and from canisters.

 - **Internet Identity**: ICP's native authentication service.
 Internet Identity doesn't use usernames and passwords; instead it uses a passkey that is stored in your local device's hardware.